 If you look at the grocery store example, there is an actual strategy behind those 99 cent eggs.
 They are placed at the back of the store, and you have to walk by all kinds of other products in order to get to them.
 This journey takes you through aisles of temptation and most buyers don’t make it out with eggs alone.

-Which leads me to what you need here:
+This leads me to the three things you need here:

 You need to know the buyer’s journey.

 Grocery stores know the journey you will take through their store to get those eggs.
 They can easily predict what you’ll grab from the end caps along the way.
 Are you that sophisticated?

 Answer this: What is the real problem that your buyer needs to be solved and what is the first step to solving that problem?

 Years ago, people used to reach out to me for social media marketing services.
 Over and over again, I’d write proposals and close approximately 20% of the business.
 It was pitiful.
 Then, one day, I decided to change my approach and start by selling one thing: A strategic marketing roadmap.

 This roadmap was essentially the first step that needed to be taken in order for our team to execute their social media marketing services and it was an easy sale for them to say yes to.

 The strategy allowed the buyer to gain clarity and confidence during the first step.
 My conversion rate skyrocketed to approximately 80%.

 The best part?
 I don’t have to write proposals anymore to get that first sale.
 All it takes is a conversation with a buyer who is looking for someone to help them solve a problem.

 What is the pricing threshold you need to meet for that first sale?